techEmprez/techEmprez/README.md

 🌱 A self-taught full-stack web developer from [Nigeria](https://en.wikipedia.org/wiki/Nigeria).

 👨‍💻 I spend my time learning how to code by watching tutorials and reading materials about React, Redux Toolkit, Sass, JavaScript, Ruby, Rails and PostgreSQL.
-Currently, I am studying as a remote student at [Microverse](https://www.microverse.org/).
+I studied as a remote student at [Microverse](https://www.microverse.org/).
+Currently practicing as a Software Product Manager with my acquired and growing PM's skillset.

 🥅 My main goal after completing the program is to be able to secure a full-stack programming job position, as well as collaborate and contribute to open source projects, and assist other students in Microverse as a